Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 • Pour about 1 tablespoon of batter into the pan leaving about an inch between each pancake then sprinkle with a few blueberries.
 Depending on the size of your skillet you can cook 4-5 pancakes at a time.

-• Flip the pancakes over when small bubbles appear on the surface and a few have burst, about 2 minutes.
+• Flip the pancakes over when small bubbles appear on the surface, and a few have burst about 2 minutes.
 Brown the other side, about 1 minute.
-Transfer to a baking sheet and keep warm in an over.
+Transfer to a baking sheet and keep warm in an oven.
 Repeat with the remaining batter.

 • Serve with additional blueberries, butter, and syrup.